LeoDoak/Notes-App-Web-App/README.md

 ### Powerpoint
 * In the github there is a powerpoint that was used to present our project to the class and the Professor in which we recieved overall positive feedback.

+### Notes:
+* This code differs slightly than the code that was used to deploy, sa instead of using local host we use the web aplication addresss.

 **Thanks for looking at my web application, Enjoy!**